Move Over Probiotics. Synbiotics Are the Gut Supplement You Need

 Research about resistant starch is worth paying attention to.
 It has a long list of benefits, like:

-- It lowers insulin and glucose levels after meals.[14][15]
+- It supports healthier insulin and glucose levels after meals.[14]

-- It makes more butyrate than other prebiotics,[16] which is awesome because butyrate lowers inflammation and oxidative stress, it strengthens intestinal membranes, and it helps keep your digestion moving, among other beneficial functions.[17]
+- It can be utilized to make butyrate,[15] which is awesome because butyrate helps with oxidative stress, strong intestinal membranes, and digestion, among other beneficial functions.

 Resistant starch is something you want to incorporate into your diet, but the benefits are only as strong as the colony of microorganisms that consume them.
 It’s not enough that they’re there.
 The good bugs have to consume them and convert them into beneficial compounds for you to reap a benefit.